Leda (mythology)

-In Greek mythology, Leda (/ˈliːdə, ˈleɪ-/; Ancient Greek: Λήδα /el/), also rendered Lede, was an Aetolian princess who became queen consort of Sparta through her marriage to King Tyndareus.
-Zeus fell in love with Leda, and to avoid his wife Hera's jealousy, seduced her while disguised as a swan.
+In Greek mythology, Leda (/ˈliːdə, ˈleɪ-/; Λήδα /el/), also rendered as Lede, was an Aetolian princess who became queen consort of Sparta through her marriage to King Tyndareus.
+Zeus fell in love with Leda, and to avoid his wife Hera's jealousy, assaulted her while disguised as a swan.
 Leda was named as the mother of four famous children in Greek mythology: Helen of Troy, Clytemnestra, and the twins Castor and Pollux.
 Leda and the Swan was a popular motif in the visual arts, particularly during the Renaissance.